How Long Force Before I Evict a Talent from My Philadelphia Rental Property?

+After about 40 to 60 days of filling the lockout complaint, if that is required.
 However, the eviction might take longer if the tenant decides to contest the eviction or even file an appeal.
-That typically requires a tenant to show up in Philadelphia eviction court, or to have an attorney do it.
+That typically requires a tenant to show up in Philadelphia eviction court or to have an attorney do it.
 Most tenants do not show up.

 Evictions in Philadelphia have been more procedurally intensive since January 2018.
 Judge Bradley Moss was able to implement a lot of wide-ranging policy changes requiring complete compliance with the Philadelphia Lead Disclosure Law and the Philadelphia Property Maintenance Code.

 Add to that, that there are several non-profit, anti-landlord agencies that actually send attorneys to attend Philadelphia Eviction Court to contest anything “landlord”.
 These agencies have different agendas.
 One group’s website has a mission statement that it’s against gentrification.

 Their position is that Philadelphia rental property landlords should not buy homes, renovate them, and rent them back out.
 This might be one of the agencies you might have to face for a Philadelphia eviction.
 So it’s not fun going to eviction court if you are unprepared.
 If nothing else – know the judge is being watched by these Philadelphia watchdog attorneys.

 The minimum requirements for filing an eviction notice with the Philadelphia courts require you to prove you have provided the tenant with A partner for Good Housing Handbook, a Lease, a Certificate of Rental Suitability, a Notice to Vacate, and a Philadelphia Housing License (Rental License).